greg4shaw/ATM-Machine/README.md

 ## Description

-A basic project to create a ToDo list.
-The list will enable a user to track tasks that they need to complete by adding the tasks to the list as well as clicking on a task to delete it once it is complete.
+A basic project to create an ATM Machine.
+The ATM will allow the user to track his bank balance by offering the functionality of both inserting values for deposits and withdrawals.
+Once a value is inserted an updated balance will be shown.

 ### Features

-* A partially populated list desperately looking to be filled
+* A fully functional ATM machine

 ## Installation

-Clone the files that are in the ToDoList directory to your local machine.
+Clone the files that are in the ATM-Machine directory to your local machine.
 A local server is needed to run the test React applications.
 To do this complete the following steps:
 - Download Live Server extension in VS code OR